robmarkcole/HASS-Deepstack-object/README.md

 # HASS-Deepstack
-[Home Assistant](https://www.home-assistant.io/) custom components for using Deepstack face recognition &amp; object detection.
+[Home Assistant](https://www.home-assistant.io/) custom components for using Deepstack face &amp; object detection.
 [Deepstack](https://www.deepquestai.com/insider/) is a service which runs in a docker container and exposes deep-learning models via a REST API.
 There is no cost for using Deepstack, although you will need a machine with 8 GB RAM.
 On your machine with docker, pull the latest image (approx. 2GB):

 ```
 sudo docker pull deepquestai/deepstack